 Dickens Fair Basics

 The Dickens Fair runs for five weekends before Christmas.
-Details are at the Dickens Fair website.
+Details about the dates and hours are at the Dickens Fair website.
 Admission is charged.
-Reservations are not required, but buying tickets online in advance will save you money.
 Parking is extra and paid at the venue.

 If you stay more than a couple of hours, tickets are well worth the price and it's less expensive per hour than going to a movie.